Graylog2/documentation/pages/configuration/multinode_setup.rst

 Depending on the amount of messages ingested and how long messages should be available for direct search, the Elasticsearch cluster will need most of the resources on your setup.

-Check the `Graylog sizing estimator <https://www.graylog.org/tools/sizing-estimator>`__ we had created to help you to get a rough idea about the hardware requirements.

 Keep an eye on your Elasticsearch cluster with plugins like `Elastic HQ <http://www.elastichq.org>`__ or `Kopf <https://github.com/lmenezes/elasticsearch-kopf>`__.
 Those will help you to understand the Elasticsearch cluster health and behavior.

 Graylog Metrics should be monitored `with the Graylog Metrics Reporter plugins <https://marketplace.graylog.org/addons/6fef88c7-94f7-488e-a6c5-bd6b71d8343e>`__ which are able to send the internal Graylog metrics to your favorite metrics collector (e. g.
 Graphite or Prometheus).